zeniazuraiq/zeniazuraiq.github.io/_pages/projects.md

 What happens next to the star is determined by its mass.
 A massive enough star is collapsed completely by gravity - this is when we get a <i>black hole</i>.
 Less massive stars can still achieve hydrostatic equilibrium - these end up as <i>white dwarfs</i> and <i>neutron stars</i>.

 These are the compact stars - the end-stages of a star's life.
-My research is focussed on this class of objects - studying their properties through theoretical modelling.
+My research is focussed on this class of objects - and this page collects (semi-regularly) updated summaries of said work.

 <!-- pages/projects.md -->
 <div class="projects">